jorge9372/jorge9372/README.md

 # Hello everyone, I'm Jorge Villafraz
 ## I am a developer in development stage.

- I am a civil engineer and agronomist from **Venezuela**.
-My task is to implement **programming** in the professional environment in which I work.
+ I am a civil and agronomist engineer from Venezuela.
+My task is to apply programming in the professional field in which I develop and go beyond these limits.

 ---